Sheffield city centre: Zones and quarters

-Centre
+City Centre

 The central district of Sheffield is home to the Town Hall and the major shopping areas of Fargate, Orchard Square and Commercial Street.
 The city's famous 1 o' clock time signal is located where Barker's Pool meets Leopold Street on the side of H.L.
 Brown the jewellers and sounds a daily siren to tell the time.
 The Heart of the City area, as its name suggests, lies at the centre of this zone and encompasses the Town Hall and Peace Gardens, a major focal point for people in the city.
 Adjacent to this is St Paul's Place, in centre of Sheffield, a new mixed use development lying between the Town Hall and Arundel Gate, one of the major roads running through the city centre.
 Sheffield's tallest building, St Pauls Tower, is situated on the edge of St Paul's place, close to both the Town Hall and Sheffield Station.
 At the opposite end of Fargate to the Town Hall is the Cathedral Quarter.
 Here there are numerous law firms and employment agencies, as well as numerous shops and the city centre hub for the Sheffield Supertram.
 The city centre has several cinemas including, Odeon Sheffield located on Arundel Gate, 'The Light' cinema on The Moor and the independent 'Showroom' cinema based near Sheaf Square.